Evaluator Guide · Phase-Aware Reading Order

 This is one of the easiest places for reviewers to make lazy mistakes.
 If you look for broad search footprint, heavy backlinking, fully mature SEO structure, or wide public distribution, you are mostly measuring how much time was spent on distribution mechanics, not how much time was spent on building the underlying system.

-For a one-person builder under unstable internet, filtered access, and hard operational constraints, the tradeoff is obvious: polish less, build more.
+For a one-person builder under unstable internet, filtered access, and hard operational constraints, the tradeoff is obvious: polish less, form more.
 That choice can make the public site look less “institutional” than the underlying asset base actually is.
-That is not a bug in the evaluator logic.
-It is the evaluator's job to correct for it.
+That does not remove the need for review; it changes how public-layer imperfections should be interpreted.

 Full Evaluation Path